-The company made its first demonstration flight to the station in May 2012, and then began commercial fights that fall.
+The company made its first cargo demonstration flight to the station in May 2012, and then began commercial fights that fall.
 SpaceX is currently contracted with NASA to do 12 robotic supply flights to the station for a minimum of $1.6 billion.

 While SpaceX is busy ferrying cargo to and from the station, the company is also working on a plan to put astronauts on the Dragon spacecraft.
 In 2014, the company received $2.6 billion from NASA for the latest phase of the Commercial Crew Program, which aims to fly astronauts on American spacecraft.
 SpaceX currently plans to run its first test flight in late 2018.